God of War Ragnarok Is Better Than Its Predecessor, But Less Memorable

 Try as you might, you can never really escape your past.
-That's what Kratos, God of War: Ragnarok's protagonist, tries to teach his son Atreus.
-But it's a lesson that's not just true for people -- it's true for games too.
-Ragnarok has the formidable task of following up one of the best games of the PS4 generation in 2018's God of War.
-As a sequel, God of War: Ragnarok is a success.
-It's a grander tale with better graphics and more-varied combat.
+Kratos, God of War: Ragnarok's protagonist, tries repeatedly to teach this lesson to his son Atreus.
+But it's not just true for people -- it's true for games too.
+Ragnarok has the gargantuan task of following up 2018's God of War, one of the best games of the PlayStation 4 era.
+It does a tremendous job as a sequel.
+God of War: Ragnarok is a grander tale with better graphics and more-varied combat.
 But the shadow of God of War looms large, and Ragnarok lacks the originality and mystique that made its predecessor a once-in-a-generation delight.

 That God of War was special because of the thoughtful way it reinvented an iconic franchise.
 The original God of War trilogy, which started way back in 2005 on the PS2, was renowned for its gnarly gore and violence.
 Developer Santa Monica Studio harnessed that reputation, turning the events of the trilogy into a tantalizing backstory for Kratos -- a magnetic past you knew would always pull him back, even if he's somehow transplanted himself in a new Nordic land.